proelke/puppet-rngd/README.md

 Selects the name of the rngd service for Puppet to manage.
 'USE_DEFAULTS' will choose the service name based on the osfamily.

 - *Default*: 'USE_DEFAULTS'

-##Limitations
-This module has been built on and tested against Puppet 2.7 and higher.

-The module has been tested on:

-* RedHat Enterprise Linux 5
-* RedHat Enterprise Linux 6
-* CentOS 5
-* CentOS 6

-Testing on other platforms has not been completed.